Windows → Mac

 Your Mac, one PIN away.

-Install Remio Host on the Mac you want to reach.
-Install the Remio client on your Windows PC.
-Pair once with a one-time 4-digit PIN — that is the whole setup, and it costs nothing.
+Install Remio Host on the Mac, install the Remio client on Windows, pair once with a 4-digit PIN — free, no Apple ID, no account.